Last section of old Tappan Zee Bridge removed

 ALBANY, N.Y.
 (AP) — The last section of the old Tappan Zee Bridge has been hauled away for disassembly.

-Crews began lowering the 600-foot, 5,500-ton section on Thursday.
+Crews began lowering the 600-foot (185-meter), 5,500-ton (5,590-metric ton) section on Thursday.
 Democratic Gov. Andrew Cuomo's office says Monday that barges were used to transport the final piece of the bridge offsite where it will be broken down.

 Meanwhile, crews are working to raise and salvage pieces of the bridge that fell into the Hudson during an earlier explosive demolition.